-23.2 During the 3rd quarter of the current year, the management of the Parent Company has submitted a proposal to the bondholders to settle 50% of the amounts due in cash and consequently the bondholders to agree to waive 20% of their dues (including interest) and to swap their remaining 30% of the outstanding bonds into an equity stake in the Parent Company.
+23.1 In 2014 the management of the Parent Company commenced negotiations with its bondholders to restructure its dues and during the 3rd quarter of the previous year, the management of the Parent Company has submitted a proposal to the bondholders to settle 50% of the amounts due in cash and consequently the bondholders to agree to waive 20% of their dues (including interest) and to swap their remaining 30% of the outstanding bonds into an equity stake in the Parent Company.
 The planned debt to equity swap will result in bonds with a value of KD3,596,400 (30%) being converted into 35,964,000 new shares in the Parent Company's share capital at par value of 100fils per share.

-Consequent to the above proposal, during the current year, the Group reached an agreement with bondholders (through a foreign subsidiary) to whom amounts totalling to KD9,738,000 were due as of 31 December 2013 to settle 50% of the amounts due in cash and consequently the bondholders have agreed to waive 20% of the dues (including interest) and to swap the remaining 30% of the outstanding bonds into an equity stake in the Parent Company.
+Consequent to the above proposal, during the 1st quarter, the Group reached an agreement with a bondholder (through a foreign subsidiary) to whom an amount of KD1,350,000 was due as of 31 December 2013 (2014: reached an agreement with bondholders to whom amounts totalling to KD9,738,000 were due as of 31 December 2013) to settle 50% of the amounts due in cash and consequently the bondholder has agreed to waive 20% of the dues and to swap the remaining 30% of the outstanding bonds into an equity stake in the Parent Company.

-Consequent to these agreements reached, the Group through its foreign subsidiary settled in cash 50% of the above mentioned dues amounting to KD4,869,000 during the current year and the gain which resulted from the waiver of the principle and interest due amounting to KD2,519,032 was recognised as income as "Gain on settlement of bonds".
-The balance of KD2,921,400 due to the previous bondholders and which is to be converted to shares in the Parent Company have been included above as payable related to bonds.
-Consequent to the above the foreign subsidiary of the Group has re-purchased approximately 81% of the bonds issued as of 31 December 2013.
+Consequent to these agreements reached, the Group through its foreign subsidiary settled in cash 50% of the above mentioned dues amounting to KD675,000 during the 1st quarter (KD4,869,000 during the previous year) and the gain which resulted from the waiver of the principle and interest due amounting to KD270,000 was recognised as income during the 1st quarter (KD2,519,032 was recognised as income in 2014).
+Accordingly during the 2nd quarter of the current year, upon completion of the debt to equity swap, the Parent Company issued 33,264,000 new shares to these bondholders in settlement of the remaining balance due to them which amounted to KD3,326,400 as at 31 December 2014 (refer note 24).

+Consequent to the above the foreign subsidiary of the Group has re-purchased approximately 92.5% of the bonds issued as of 31 December 2013 and the Parent Company's bonds issued balance has decreased to KD900,000 at 31 December 2015.